Nitrokey/nitrokey-documentation/nitrokeys/nitrokey3/features.rst

      - USB, NFC
      - no

+   * - `U2F`_
+     - Predecessor of FIDO2 mainly used for Two-Factor Authentication
+     - USB, NFC
+     - no

    * - `OpenPGP Card`_
      - Asymmetric cryptography; keep your private key(s) secure; email encryption
      - USB